ankitson/aoc/README.md

 # Solutions to Advent of Code 2021

-My goal here is to use AoC to learn how to write idiomatic Rust
+My goal here is to use AoC to learn how to write Rust.

 ## Notes